jengel3/Appster/README.md

 ## Copyright

 All rights reserved to Jake0oo0.
 Appster may not be redistributed by any user or apt repository without permission from the active authors and maintainers.

+# Depiction

+Appster allows you to view and export content from your iDevice.

+- Export messages and notes as a text list or the database file
+- Export installed Cydia tweaks and extensions via Email
+- Open tweaks in Cydia, view installed files, preview depictions
+- Export App Store and Apple tweaks via email
+- Open Apps in iFile or Filza to view content, or preview them in iTunes
+- Sort apps and tweaks based on name, identifier, or developer.
+- Set a default sort order and default email for exporting
+- Hide App Store updates with the press of a button